IReaderorg/IReader/README.md

-# Infinity
+# IReader

-Infinity is a free and open source applicaiton for Android.
+IReader is a free and open source applicaiton for Android.

 <br>